CorneliusDeng/UESTC/Learn record and summarize/Big Data Analytics and Mining.md

 - Finding similar items

-  - K-shingles (k-gram)
+  - K-shingles (k-gram) convert documents into sets

-  - Min-Hashing
+  - Min-Hashing convert input matrix into signature matrix

     - Definition: the first row of the column contains "1"